R-Mauricio13/Group-24-SOEN341_Project_F24/README.md

 ## Installation
-Ensure you have npm installed
+Ensure you have npm and NodeJS installed

 Install web app with npm